lmontrieux/MAPE-validators/README.md

 # MAPE-validators

 MAPE-validators is a collection of validators for JSON representations of models used in self-adaptive systems.
+Each model comes with a `description.md` file that provides documentation on the model.

 The validators use the [voluptuous](https://github.com/alecthomas/voluptuous) library.